 This report summarises the approaches taken by the Council's Domestic Energy Efficiency Programme team to reduce fuel poverty and to improve the quality of life of residents.

+RECOMMENDATIONS

-RECOMMENDATIONS 1 That Members note the progress made in delivering domestic energy efficiency programmes to support fuel-poor households in Flintshire.
+That Members note the excellent progress made in delivering domestic energy efficiency programmes to support fuel-poor households in Flintshire and continue to support this work area as a Council priority in the future.

 REPORT DETAILS